 Recitals

-Within the jurisdictional boundaries of the County and the District lies a 97-acre development known as The Schmidt Property, the plan for which includes construction of two segments of Marksheffel Road.
-The general location of the segments of Marksheffel Road within and adjacent to The Schmidt Property that are the subject of this Agreement are depicted in Exhibit A, attached hereto and incorporated herein by reference, and is referred to herein as the “Marksheffel Road Segments.”
-As identified in traffic impact studies submitted for proposed subdivisions within The Schmidt Property, Segment M3 is between Vollmer Road and Brush Top Road and Segment M4 is between Brush Top Road and the east boundary of Cottonwood Creek Drainage/Floodplain.
+Within the jurisdictional boundaries of the County and the District lies a 97-acre property known as The Schmidt Property, the extent of which is depicted in Exhibit A. The plan for development of the Schmidt Property requires construction of four segments of Marksheffel Road between Vollmer Road and Black Forest Road.
+The general location of the segments of Marksheffel Road within and adjacent to The Schmidt Property that are the subject of this Agreement are depicted in Exhibit B, attached hereto and incorporated herein by reference, and are referred to herein as the “Marksheffel Road Segments.”
+As identified in Exhibit B, Segment M3 lies between Vollmer Road and Brush Top Road, Segment M4 lies between Brush Top Road and the assumed east edge of the future bridge overCottonwood Creek Drainage/Floodplain, Segment M5 is the future bridge over Cottonwood Creek, and Segment M6 is the section from the assumed western edge of the future bridge to Black Forest Road.
+The District is responsible for the construction of Segments M3, M4 and M6.
+The construction of Segment M5 is the responsibility of the City and the extent of Segment M5 in Exhibit B will be finalized through City design process for the Cottonwood Creek bridge, which will determine the final extent of Segments M4 and M6.

 The City will accept ownership, operation and maintenance responsibilities of the Marksheffel Road Segments, provided that they are constructed to City standards.
 The District shall construct or provide for the construction of the Marksheffel Road Segments in accordance with City requirements to further this goal.

-The County requires construction of the Marksheffel Road Segment M3 to provide access to the proposed Stonebridge Multifamily subdivision and other subdivisions within The Schmidt Property development.
+The County requires construction of the Marksheffel Road Segment M3 to provide access to the proposed Stonebridge Multifamily subdivision and other subdivisions within The Schmidt Property development, via the extension of Brush Top Road to Marksheffel Road.

-The purpose of this Agreement is to set forth the nature and timing of the Parties’ various obligations related to the design, construction, acceptance for operation and maintenance, transfer of ownership and future annexation.
+The purpose of this Agreement is to set forth the nature and timing of the Parties’ various obligations related to the design, construction, acceptance for operation and maintenance, transfer of ownership and future annexation of the Marksheffel Segments within the County.

 Pursuant to Colorado Constitution, Article XIV, Section 18(2) and Section 29-1-203, Colorado Revised Statutes, governmental entities may cooperate and contract with each other to provide any function, services, or facilities lawfully authorized to each.